Sour Cream Chicken Enchiladas

 Instructions

-• Preheat oven to 350 degrees.
-Spray one 9×13 and one 9×9 glass dish with nonstick cooking spray and set aside.
+• Preheat oven to 350° F. Spray one 9×13 and one 9×9 glass dish with nonstick cooking spray and set aside.
 If you have a larger casserole/lasagna pan, use that.

 • Spread chicken and 2 cups shredded cheese down the center of each tortilla and roll up.
 Place into prepared dish.

-• Pour sauce over filled tortillas and spread to the edges as best as possible.
-I like to also take a rubber scraper/spatula and slide it in between each enchilada to make sure that sauce gets all around each one!
+• Pour sauce over filled tortillas and spread to the edges and in between each enchilada to coat thoroughly.

 • Top enchiladas with remaining 1/2 cup cheese and bake 20-30 minutes or until hot and melty.